kelin6868/pixelsProject/brainstorm.md

 * if there is a face, makes the face into a balloon, floating up
 * makes the colors pastel
 * changes the color of person's iris'
-* isolates face
+* LWHS tigers on every person's face
-* change color of picture (not just hue shift or colorize)
-* makes nose bigger
-* deep-fryer
-* places pieces of the picture in different locations
+* Go tigers poster on each hand
+* Adds name tag for instagram post instantly
-* makes a smile into a frown
+* creates a tiger pride shirt
+* go tigers everywhere